 A deferred adjudication means that you plead guilty to driving while intoxicated.
 Still, the judge in your case may postpone or defer finding you guilty if you complete the requirements of community supervision.

 Once you have completed the conditions of your community supervision, the judge can set aside your guilty plea, and you will not have a conviction on your record.
-In Texas, however, deferred adjudication for DWI cases is not the same as other offenses.
-Deferred adjudication still carries the same punishment as a conviction.
+In Texas, deferred adjudication for DWI cases is not the same as other offenses in that it still carries the same punishment as a conviction.

 Texas DWI Probation Penalties